Moon Palace: Plot summary

 Marco Fogg is an orphan and his Uncle Victor his only caretaker.
-Fogg starts college, and nine months later moves from the dormitory into his own apartment furnished with 1492 books given to him by Uncle Victor.
+Fogg starts college, and nine months later moves from the dormitory into his own apartment, furnished with 1492 books given to him by Uncle Victor.
 Uncle Victor dies before Fogg finishes college and leaves him without friends and family.
 Marco inherits some money which he uses to pay for Uncle Victor's funeral.
 He becomes an introvert, spends his time reading, and thinks, "Why should I get a job?
 I have enough to do living through the days."
 After selling the books one by one in order to survive Fogg loses his apartment and seeks shelter in Central Park.
-He meets Kitty Wu and begins a romance with her after he has been rescued from Central Park by Zimmer and Kitty Wu.
-Eventually he finds a job taking care of Thomas Effing.
+He meets Kitty Wu and begins a romance with her after he has been rescued from Central Park by his friend Zimmer and Kitty Wu.
+Eventually he finds a job caring for an elderly man named Thomas Effing.

 Fogg learns about the complicated history of his parents, and Effing’s previous identity as the painter Julian Barber.
+During this time Effing becomes a father figure to Fogg.
 When Effing dies, leaving money to Fogg, Marco and Kitty Wu set up a house together in Chinatown.
 After an abortion Fogg breaks up with Kitty Wu and travels across the U.S. to search for himself.
 He begins his journey with his father Solomon Barber, who dies shortly after an accident at Westlawn Cemetery, where Fogg's mother is buried.
 Marco continues his journey alone, which ends on a lonely California beach: "This is where I start, ... this is where my life begins."